UTHINKUKNOWME/CEHv10StudyGuide/1-Essential-Knowledge.md

 - **Shrink-Wrap Code** - attack takes advantage of built-in code or scripts
 - **Misconfiguration** - attack takes advantage of systems that are misconfigured due to improper configuration or default configuration

-**Infowar** - the use of offensive and defensive techniques to create an advantage

 ### <u>Hacking Phases</u>

 1. **Reconnaissance**  - gathering evidence about targets